spyrosoft/php-terminal-emulator/README.md

 PHP Terminal Emulator
 =====================

-This is designed to be a stand-alone Terminal Emulator useful when you don't have ssh access.
+This is designed to be a stand-alone Terminal Emulator useful for when you don't have ssh access.
-It is limited to the permissions of the user PHP is set up to run commands under, generally _www.
+It is limited to the permissions of the PHP user.

 Installation
 ------------